 With this in mind, individuals or brands that plan to generate revenue from social media networks need to take into consideration how the competitive market has transformed.
 When developing a social media commerce campaign, the below five factors should act as a guide on how to generate successful results.

 Stand Out in the News Feed

-Brands should take into account ways in which to capture the audience’s attention in social feeds, the more creative the better.
-Thinking outside the box and using themes such as humour, puzzles, controversial posts or exclusivity can be essential ingredients for social commerce success.
+Brands should take into account different ways in which to capture the audience’s attention in social feeds and the more creative the better.
+Thinking outside the box and using themes such as humour, puzzles, polls or exclusivity can be essential ingredients for social commerce success.